Historic Preservation

 windows.

 Carlson Erickson Builders of Sister Bay was awarded the contract to install the windows in the old boat bay, replacing (or restoring) the doors, rebuilding a period replica of the boat bay door, rebuilding the back porch steps, replacing the picture window with a period specific set of windows, installing windows in the boat bay, and uncovering windows openings that were covered in an earlier remodel.
+Funding for this project came from a $50,000 grant awarded to us by a local philanthropic organization that wished their name to remain anonymous.

 Range Light Restoration